turbaevsky/indicators/doc/PI_DB_TS.md

 From the security menu click on "Administer by User" and then click on the menu options below, which will be "As 'entity name'".
-"Entity name" will be the name of the organization, station, or unit for which you are a local administrator.
+"Entity name" will be the name of the organisation, station, or unit for which you are a local administrator.

 This page enables local administrators to change the DES privileges of an existing user or to add and assign privileges to a new user.

 ####### Page Elements

-A list of User Ids in your organization that are already configured for the DES are displayed.
+A list of User Ids in your organisation that are already configured for the DES are displayed.
 You have two choices:

 - Add a new user
 - Update an existing user

-This page also displays a dialog box that is used to find users by their name, User ID, or organization.
+This page also displays a dialog box that is used to find users by their name, User ID, or organisation.

 ####### Using this Page